Breaking Down Hate Crimes in Texas

 Other defenses include unconstitutional arrest or violation of your rights, self-defense, and a number of other legal strategies.
 The most important thing to keep in mind when you are fighting criminal charges, no matter what they are, is that an arrest does not mean a conviction.
 When facing felony charges, your immediate priority should be securing an attorney to help you get those charges minimized, reduced, or dropped.

 Hate crimes are extremely serious, both in Texas and federal courts.
 Ensure you have the right advocates on your side.
-The criminal defense attorneys at the Mary Beth Harrell Law Firm can help.
+The criminal defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers can help.
 Call our legal team today at 254-680-4655 or visit our contact page to set up a consultation.
 We proudly serve clients from our offices in Killeen and Copperas Cove.